leimurillo/Mol_Phyl_2021/Tutorials/2.Alignments/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/2.Alignments/Concat2.png" alt="Concat2" width="800"></p>

-Choose your `COI_aligned.fasta` file on the left and the `EF1a_aligned.fasta` file on the right.
+Choose the `2.ATP6.fasta` file on the left and your `COIaligned.fasta` file on the right.
 You should have something like this now:

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/2.Alignments/Concat3.png" alt="Concat3" width="800"></p>

-Now click on *Save to disk* and save the `alignment.fasta` file on your computer.
+Now click on *`Save to disk`* and save the `alignment.fasta` file on your computer.
 Rename this file to `COI_EF1a.fasta`.
 Remember that you can also just copy/paste the sequence directly from your browser and save them in your text editor.
 Now repeat the concatenation procedure and create the `COI_EF1a_Wingless.fasta` file.

 Open Aliview and open the file you just created in it.
 You should see something like this: